koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 you can convert an instance to what you want to expose.

 ReactDOM returns a received instance without doing anything.
-So you can get a DOM node reference through a `ref` prop.
+So you can get a DOM node reference through a `ref`.
 -->

 # getPublicInstance